rajdeeprath/red5-development-series/code-examples/server-side/red5-sharedobject-examples/sharedobject-listener-demo/Readme.md

 ---

 Once the application has been deployed to the server, navigate to `http://{host}:5080/sharedobject-listener-demo` to launch the sample flash client.
 Interact with the client interface following the labeled `Steps`, while keeping the `console` running in another window.
-You can observe the server side callbacks trigerring as you interact with the client interface.
+You can observe the server side callbacks triggering as you interact with the client interface.
 Thsi wil help you better understand the flow of events and use of the [ISharedObjectListener](http://red5.org/javadoc/red5-server-common/org/red5/server/api/so/ISharedObjectListener.html) interface.